alteredtech/SYS6034-project/Project-Paper.md

 # INTRODUCTION

 ## Rise of EVs and Recharging Challenges

 The global transition to electric vehicles (EVs) is reshaping transportation and energy systems, spurred by environmental goals and supported by policy, infrastructure, and battery advances.
 Yet, this shift introduces routing and charging challenges—EVs have limited range, slower refueling (charging), and depend on an uneven charging infrastructure.
 These issues are especially acute for commercial fleets with tight delivery schedules, where charger availability and wait times directly impact operations.

 ## Problem Statement and Research Gap

 Fleet routing for EVs must account for real-time State of Charge (SoC), delivery deadlines, and unpredictable charger access.
 Standard vehicle routing models fall short of capturing these dynamics, including queuing behavior and energy constraints.
 This research addresses that gap by integrating queueing theory and discrete-event simulation to study how recharging strategies influence charger demand and system performance.

 <div style="page-break-after: always;"></div>

 ## SoC-Aware Routing Models

 Bac and Erdem (2021) introduced the EVRPTW-PR, incorporating partial charging, time windows, and heterogeneous fleets.
 Their model tracks SoC, recharge duration, and routing feasibility under real-world energy constraints.
 Jafari and Boyles (2017) approached the problem as a Markov Decision Process, optimizing single-EV decisions under stochastic, time-varying conditions.
 These works highlight the need for real-time SoC management and flexible charging decisions.

 ## Queueing Models at Chargers

 Queueing models like M/M/1 and M/M/C are commonly used to simulate EV charging behavior.
 However, exponential service time assumptions often misrepresent real charging durations.
 Later models, such as Liu et al. (2021)'s M/D/C formulation, better capture real-world conditions by assuming deterministic charging times with stochastic arrivals, achieving improved accuracy in urban-scale simulations.

 ## Smart and Partial Charging

-Uncontrolled charging risks grid instability and inefficiency.
-Smart charging, as categorized by Dahiwale et al. (2024), enables adaptive control using centralized or decentralized coordination.
-Reinforcement learning methods from Tuchnitz et al. (2021) have shown promise in reducing peak load and improving flexibility.
-Partial charging—emphasized by Bac and Erdem—offers operational benefits, reducing energy costs and improving schedule adherence.
+Uncoordinated EV charging can lead to grid strain and inefficiencies.
+Smart charging strategies, as outlined by Dahiwale et al. (2024), introduce adaptive control mechanisms through centralized or decentralized systems.
+Tuchnitz et al. (2021) demonstrated the potential of reinforcement learning approaches to minimize peak demand and enhance load flexibility.
+Additionally, Bac and Erdem highlight the advantages of partial charging, which can lower energy expenditures and support more consistent adherence to operational schedules.

 ## Algorithms for Charging-Aware Routing

 Routing under SoC constraints has been approached through metaheuristics (variable neighbourhood search (VNS), variable neighbourhood descent (VND)), hybrid methods, and stochastic control.
 Bac and Erdem’s VNS/VND solution optimizes routes with partial recharge.
-Jafari and Boyles’ MDP-based routing adjusts to changing travel and queue conditions.
+Jafari and Boyles’ Markov Decision Processes (MDP)-based routing adjusts to changing travel and queue conditions.
 Reinforcement learning models also show potential for routing integration, as shown by Tuchnitz et al. (2021).

 ## Discrete-Event Simulation with SimPy

-SimPy is widely used for modeling EV operations due to its flexibility in handling asynchronous, time-driven events.
+SimPy is used for modeling EV operations due to its flexibility in handling asynchronous, time-driven events.
 Zhang and Varma (2024) developed a SimPy-based simulation to test ride-hailing EV strategies using real-world NYC data, demonstrating how EVs interact with chargers, trip requests, and dispatching under realistic conditions.

 ## Contribution of This Work

 This study extends existing work by developing a SimPy-based simulation grounded in empirical data.
 Arrival and service rates are estimated using a cleaned Kaggle dataset in R, assuming Poisson arrivals and exponential charging durations.
 The simulation evaluates how different recharging strategies and charger configurations affect queue length, wait time, and system utilization.
 Post-simulation metrics are further analyzed using Erlang-C equations to support infrastructure planning.

 <div style="page-break-after: always;"></div>

 # METHOD
 ## Data Preprocessing and Exploratory Analysis in RStudio
 To support the design and parameterization of the simulation model, an initial dataset was obtained from Kaggle titled Electric Vehicle Charging Patterns (Electric Vehicle Charging Patterns, 2024).
-This dataset served as a proxy for electric vehicle (EV) charging behavior.
+This dataset served as a proxy for EV charging behavior.
 According to its creators, the dataset was synthetically generated based on publicly available information, industry reports, and real-world charging station data.
 It was developed through data synthesis techniques incorporating diverse parameters such as vehicle specifications, user demographics, energy consumption profiles, and charging infrastructure characteristics.
 Statistical distributions and controlled variability were employed to reflect both common and edge-case charging behaviors across a geographically diverse set of urban and suburban charging environments.

 All data processing and preliminary statistical analysis were conducted in RStudio (Version 2024.12.1+563) using the tidyverse, fitdistrplus, and lubridate libraries.
 Despite the dataset’s utility as a starting point, several inconsistencies and data quality issues were identified, necessitating extensive preprocessing to improve reliability and ensure alignment with the assumptions of the simulation model: